GoogleCloudPlatform/community/tutorials/managing-gcp-projects-with-terraform/index.md

 EOF
 ```

-Next, initialized the backend:
+Next, initialize the backend:

 ```sh
 terraform init
 ```

-## Use Terraform to create a new project and compute instance
+## Use Terraform to create a new project and Compute Engine instance

 The `project.tf` file: